section-engineering-education/engineering-education/articles/how-to-choose-levels-of-logging/index.md

 Logging levels distinguish various log events from each other.
 They are a way of filtering important information about your system's state and reduce information noise or alert fatigue.

 Log levels were introduced in the 1980s in a project named [Sendmail](https://en.wikipedia.org/wiki/Sendmail).
-The project owners needed a logging solution that eventually led to the creation of a Syslog server and the idea of severity levels.
+Eric Allman developed the Sendmail project.
+The project owners needed a logging solution that eventually led to the creation of a [System Logging Protocol](https://www.paessler.com/it-explained/syslog#) (Syslog) server and the idea of severity levels.

-Eric Allman developed the Sendmail project that eventually needed a logging solution.
-This is where the System Logging Protocol ([Syslog](https://www.paessler.com/it-explained/syslog#)) was introduced.
 Ultimately, Syslog was embraced by numerous applications and has become a standard protocol for sending system log and event messages to the Syslog server.

 Over the years, programming languages have evolved.
 Thus the emergence of logging into app frameworks such as [log4net](https://logging.apache.org/log4net/).
 Log4net helps programmers output log messages to different output targets without changing the application binary.
 Concepts such as severity level also came along and are seen in logging levels today.
 These severity levels are emergency, critical, alert, error, warning, debug, informational, and notice.